-1. Milady's Standard Esthetics, 12th Edition CIMA

-- 2.TDLR- Administrative Rules & Regulations & Cosmetology Laws

-- 3.PSI- CIB: Esthetician License Examination

-- 4.Federal Taxation: Tax on Tips
+- 1. Milady's Standard Esthetics, 12th Edition CIMA - 2.TDLR- Administrative Rules & Regulations & Cosmetology Laws - 3.PSI- CIB: Esthetician License Examination - 4.
+Federal Taxation: Tax on Tips a.
+In a Beauty Salon or Spa

-- 5. Milady's Business Fundamentals
+5. Milady's Business Fundamentals

-- 6.Other web-based and printed materials

 At the conclusion of the Esthetician program, the student would have learned technical abilities, be prepared for the state exams and licensing, obtain retail experience and learn how to build their business, in order to obtain gainful employment.